stratij-canoon/stratij-canoon.github.io/README.md

   <h2>How to download canon printer drivers?</h2>

   <p>To enjoy reliable printing services, you need to install Canon printer drivers for your device.
-For this, you can visit the <strong>ij.start.canon</strong>
+For this, you can visit the <strong><a href="https://stratij-canoon.github.io">ij.start.canon</a></strong>
   website and get the printer drivers downloaded to your system.
 Here are the guidelines you are supposed to follow for this:</p>
   <br>
   <ul>